If I were to ask you “where exactly does your bank put your hard-earned savings, your salary”?

 It’s not to say that banks are bad; we need banks, even with so many FinTechs whether it’s in India or whether it’s anywhere, you need banks.
 Let’s not forget that because one wire card loses two billion dollars just overnight today and that’s a fact and that’s a much stricter regulation.
 I am from a very different school of thought.
 I think you need banks.
 Maybe the way we have used banks in the past needs to change and FinTechs will actually provide huge value.
 We’re trying to work with the banks to do exactly what we’re doing in this call.
 Let’s demystify, let’s explain to people what’s happening.

 If you go to banks and a lot of conversation around loans is that – Oh banks have been funding coal despite their commitments towards sustainability – and this is a global argument.
 However, when you talk to banks you’ll realize that they have said that they will not fund coal moving forward.
 I’m talking of multinational banks.
-However, they cannot stop a loan facility that they’ve given for a 30-year loan to a company that was done in 2010.
+However, they cannot stop a loan facility that they gave for a 30-year loan to a company that was done in 2010.
 They cannot do that.

 There is a gap and there is a huge issue in the way financial institutions have been talking.
-A lot of what they have been talking about is intentional so that there could be hidden fees, hidden charges, and everything else.
+A lot of what they have been talking about is intentional so there could be hidden fees, hidden charges, and everything else.
 The sector has remained lazy for a very long time and that’s why every 10 years it crashes.
 There is a reason; there is a systemic issue in it.
 Because of that, you have given up on actually educating the consumer.

 That’s what we want to do with our campaign.
 We started it in Europe and we’re trying to get it to Asia just to increase awareness.
 So, October or November is when we start talking about it more in Asia.
-It’s very simple – you sign a manifesto and we send a letter to your bank on your behalf asking and demanding the bank that where is my money, where is my savings claim.
+It’s very simple – you sign a manifesto and we send a letter to your bank on your behalf asking and demanding the bank where is my money, and where my savings claim.
 That’s where the conversation honestly needs to start.

 Are people responding to this platform?